 Hesston Cave #1’s mineralogy has been studied as early as the 1950s.
 Nittany Grotto members visiting the cave in 1952 noted that they found “large quartz crystals embedded in calcite.”
 In an article appearing in the 1956 SpeleoDigest, originally appearing in the Netherworld News, William B. White mentioned cave pearls from Hesston Cave #1: “Over the past several years the author has seen pockets of concretions variously known as oolites or cave pearls in six caves. … There seem to be two distinct types of concretions.
 Some found earlier in Hesston and Bears Den Caves in central Pennsylvania were round with a dark, very rough crystalline surface.
 These were found associated with rimstone pools.”
 The 1959 Nittany Grotto News noted that: “while cavers roamed the cave, mineral collecting, as part of the work concerning gypsum, was done.
 [We] uncovered globulites, the bulbs of which are possibly aragonite.
 Quartz crystals were found in the clay lens along joints.
 One small stalactite was covered with an odd white, powdery material.
 It is hoped that modern methods may be used for absolute identification.”
 Further research needs to be done to uncover early studies of Hesston Cave #1’s mineralogy as well as other aspects of the cave.
 In the 1961 Nittany Grotto News the first signs of vandalism in Hesston Cave #1 were reported: “Much vandalism has been done in this cave and Nick brought back some broken bacon, etc., which was found scattered on the floor.”
 The 1968 SpeleoDigest noted that: “All the large rooms in the upper part of the cave have white to cream-colored speleothems.
 Speleothems in the lower passages are dark brown and broken.”
 It is a sad thing to see as one reads the history of Hesston #1 that early reports talk about very nice formations throughout the cave and as time goes by we start seeing words like “used to have” and “had” in the description of Hesston’s formations.

-The MAKC board will designate a preserve management team to oversee the property.
-The board shall determine the size of this team and one team member shall be named as the preserve manager.
-The preserve manager shall report directly to the MAKC board of directors on all issues concerning the Hesston Cave Preserve.
-Additionally, the owner, Dan Denton, will, at his request, be part of the management team.
-To contact the preserve manager e-mail: email@example.com.
+The MAKC board will designate a management team to oversee the property.
+The board shall determine the size of this team and one team member, Dave Field, has been named as the cave manager.
+The assistant cave manager will be Paul Winter.
+The cave manager shall report directly to the MAKC board of directors on all issues concerning Hesston Cave.
+Additionally, the owner, Dorothy Denton, will be part cc’d on emails to the firstname.lastname@example.org email address.
+To contact the cave manager e-mail: email@example.com.